Helmet (band): Reunion (2003–present)

-On October 28, 2016, Helmet released their eighth studio album, Dead to the World.
+On October 28, 2016, Helmet released their eighth studio album, Dead to the World after the release of the single Bad News.

 The band announced tour dates for May 2018 in the U.S. and July-August in Europe on their official website.
 Helmet also celebrated their 30th anniversary in 2019 with a European and North American tour.
+This tour continued in 2020 with dates in New Zealand and Australia.

-In November 2019, St. Paul Pioneer Press reported that the band has been working on a new album.
+In November 2019, St. Paul Pioneer Press reported that Helmet had been working on new material for their ninth studio album.
+On August 23, 2023, the band released "Holiday" as the lead single for their ninth album Left, which was released on November 10, 2023.

+In July 2024 a U.S. tour with Local H was announced, as well as European dates celebrating the 30th Anniversary of the album Betty.
+The U.S. tour with Local H was cancelled in August, but a new tour was scheduled for February-March 2025 with support from Norwegian band Slomosa, War on Women, and, for the final two shows, Effusion 35.
+A South American leg of the tour continued in April-May 2025 with support from the band Debrix.

-Musical style
+Musical style and image

-Many critics cite Helmet as an alternative metal band; however, the band has been categorized under many genres, including post-hardcore, noise rock, experimental metal and post-metal.
-Jim Farber of the New York Daily News has jokingly labeled Helmet as "smart rock".
+Many critics cite Helmet as an alternative metal band; however, the band has been categorized under many genres, including post-hardcore, noise rock, experimental metal, post-metal and groove metal.
+Jim Farber of the New York Daily News jokingly labeled Helmet as "smart rock".

 Their music is characterized by repetitive, syncopated, staccato guitar riffs, often in unconventional time signatures, and almost always in a minor key with drop-D or drop-C tuning.
 The guitar sound is heavily distorted and dissonant, with choruses that often involve guitar feedback waves.
 Helmet has been described as a "thinking man's metal band"; according to Hamilton, the term came from original drummer John Stanier because he once heard an interviewer say it.

+Helmet have generally resisted the association with heavy metal, however.
+Hamilton has stated, "People would say [to him], 'You’re not metal!' and I’d say, 'I know, I never said I was!'
+I dunno why people give a shit about what you’re meant to call yourselves."